 The GHG emission intensity is calculated considering the GHG emission (Scope 1 and Scope 2) of the production plants divided by the production volume (reported as million of Equivalent Units produced).
 The production sites considered are: Blois (France), Santana de Parnaiba (Brazil), Parma (Italy, Via Palermo-Via San Leonardo sites)

-For more information about methodology of CO_2 e emissions calculation go to Annexes pp. 216-219 (Click here).
+For more information about methodology of $CO_2e$ emissions calculation go to Annexes pp. 216-219 (Click here).

+- Introduction

-- Chairman's Statement - Letter from the CEO - 2020 - 2030: The Decade of Action
+- Chairman's Statement - Letter from the CEO

+- 2020 2030;